Death Spiral

 We are mystified by Death, and we should be.

-Mystery is inherent to the nature of Death.
-The truth is not just that we don’t know, but that we can’t know what lies on its other side.
 Death takes us somewhere that is not Here, a place that lies beyond the limits of our perception, ultimately unknowable to our corporeal forms.
-We aren’t able to see how Death will transform us, at least, not until we’re on the other side of it.
-A new perspective on our situation only becomes available when we are standing far away from our lives, finally able to see the picture in whole; beginning, middle, and inevitable end.
+We aren’t able to see the way that Death will transform us, at least, not until we’re standing on the other side of it.
+Our new perspective will only become available when we are pulled outside of our current lives and able to see our journeys in their entirety; beginning, middle, and inevitable end.

-For now, all we can see is the portal.
-Death is the place and the process where we move from one state of being to another; the threshold, the doorway, the initiation.
+While we are Here, all we can see is the portal.
+Death is the place and the process where we move from one state of being to another; a threshold, a doorway, an initiation.

 Death brings up big questions: Does nothing matter, or does everything?
 Do we have a choice, or is our fate predestined?
 Do we remain the same individual when we pass through the veil, or do we take on a new form?